 Athletes’ Angels Ltd have committed to providing us 5% of their annual gross profit every year.

-We have been awarded the ADAPT (Physiotherapists interested in International Development) award for 2013-2014.
-This paid for our first module to be completed and trialled in Asia and Africa.
+We have been awarded the ADAPT (Physiotherapists interested in International Development) award in 2013 to develop our first module and again in 2020 for the respiratory (including COVID-19) teaching module development.

-MAITS have awarded us a grant for one of our senior physiotherapists to teach the complete MSK curriculum in a Tibetan settlement.
+MAITS awarded us a grant for one of our team members (senior physiotherapist) to teach the complete MSK curriculum in a Tibetan settlement.

 To read more on how DevelopingPhysio will increase independence and reduce poverty, please see the facts and stats.